MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 ## Solution design

-After pinning down goals and requirements, Contoso designs and reviews a deployment solution, and identifies the migration process, including the Azure services that Contoso will use for the migration.
+After pinning down goals and requirements, Contoso designs and reviews a deployment solution and identifies the migration process, including the Azure services that Contoso will use for the migration.

-### Current app
+### Current application

-- The dev/test VMs for the two apps are running on VMs (`WEBVMDEV`, `SQLVMDEV`, `OSTICKETWEBDEV`, `OSTICKETMYSQLDEV`).
+- The dev/test VMs for the two applications are running on VMs (`WEBVMDEV`, `SQLVMDEV`, `OSTICKETWEBDEV`, `OSTICKETMYSQLDEV`).
 These VMs are used for development prior to code being promoted to the production VMs.
 - The VMs are located on VMware ESXi host `contosohost1.contoso.com` (version 6.5).
 - The VMware environment is managed by vCenter Server 6.5 (`vcenter.contoso.com`), running on a VM.
-- Contoso has an on-premises datacenter (`contoso-datacenter`), with an on-premises domain controller (`contosodc1`).
+- Contoso has an on-premises datacenter (`contoso-datacenter`) with an on-premises domain controller (`contosodc1`).

 ### Proposed architecture